-It is different from a futon in that a futon does not have a headboard and is constructed differently.
-The back of the futon is actually the mattress, which folds to form the shape of a couch.
-In order to be used as a bed, the futon must be converted from a couch to a bed.
+It differs from a futon in that a futon does not have a headboard and is constructed differently.
+The back of the futon is the mattress, which folds to form the shape of a couch.
+To be used as a bed, the futon must be converted from a couch to a bed.
 The mattress of a day bed acts as both the couch and the mattress without having to be folded or converted.

 Many daybeds are designed to meet the needs of growing children.
-Numerous styles are available, including models with built-in bookcases, trundles, or storage space.
+Many styles are available, including models with built-in bookcases, trundles, or storage space.

-Choose metal, either simple contemporary or an ornate option or wood.
+Choose the metal, either simple, contemporary, or an ornate option or wood.
 Wood daybeds usually have more options in underneath storage.
 They can be more expensive but are usually more durable.
 Many styles and finish options are out there.
 You can easily find one to match your room.

 Futons give a different option for the same space where you might use a daybed.
-They offer the comfort and style of a regular sofa and are available in full or queen size bed size for sleeping.
-Again you have many options in looks and feels for comfort.
-A futon can be a quality and expensive looking alternative to a daybed or traditional sleep sofa.
+They offer the comfort and style of a regular sofa and are available in full or queen-size bed sizes for sleeping.
+Again, you have many options in looks and feels for comfort.
+A futon can be a quality and expensive-looking alternative to a daybed or traditional sleeper sofa.
 You are not limited by style or fabric choices these days.

 Futons have adjustable frames that can be positioned in an L-shape like a couch or flat like a bed.
 They often come with a full-size, foldable mattress filled with foam or other materials.